dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

     * Application is search puzzle.
 Given puzzle id and target set Y, find solution x where H(concat(id,x)) in Y.
     * This property implies that there is no solving strategy better than trying random values of x to solve the puzzle.
     * Puzzle is used for bitcoin mining.
-* bitcoin uses SHA-256 as crypto hash fn.
+* Bitcoin uses SHA-256 as crypto hash fn.
   * How it works : Takes msg and breaks into blocks that are 512 bits in size (last block has padding).
 Start by selecting 256 initial value from some table.
 Then you pass 256 bit and first 512 bit of the msg to a compression fn c that returns 256 bits.
 Keep repeating it till last block of msg is reached.
 Output is the hash.
   * If compression fn is collision free, the entire function is collision free.